 The realised gain / loss on the transfer / sale of debentures and bonds is the difference between the transfer / sale price and the net amortised cost / carrying book value, which is computed on weighted average basis as on the date of transfer/sale.
 Sale consideration for realised gain / loss is net of brokerage and taxes, if any.

-The realised gain / loss on mutual funds, additional tier 1 (Basel III compliant) bonds,
+The realised gain / loss on mutual funds, additional tier 1 (Basel III compliant) bonds, Real estate investment funds, Exchange traded

-Real estate investment funds, Exchange traded funds, Alternative Investment Funds and listed equity shares is the difference between sale consideration and carrying cost as on the date of sale, determined on a weighted average cost basis and includes accumulated changes previously recognised under “Fair Value Change Account".
+funds, Alternative Investment Funds and listed equity shares is the difference between sale consideration and carrying cost as on the date of sale, determined on a weighted average cost basis and includes accumulated changes previously recognised under "Fair Value Change Account”.

-Commission on reinsurance ceded Commission on reinsurance ceded is recognised as income in the period in which reinsurance premium is ceded.
+Commission on reinsurance ceded is recognised in the period in which reinsurance premium is ceded.

 Profit commission under Re-Insurance Treaties wherever applicable is estimated and recognised as income on earned premium, as per calculation methodology and terms mentioned in the Treaty.
-These estimates are reviewed on each reporting date.
+These estimates are reviewed at each reporting date.

 Adjustment to the scaled commission under reinsurance treaties, wherever applicable, is first assessed once all risks under the contracts are ceded and thereafter reviewed at the end of each reporting period and is recognised as income / expenditure and included under commission on reinsurance ceded.